Presented by Alberta Aboriginal Performing Arts and Punctuate! Theatre

 A multi-disciplinary dark comedy about the Kinder Morgan Trans Mountain Pipeline, Alberta Aboriginal Performing Arts and Punctuate!
 Theatre from Edmonton present Bears.
 Written and directed by Matthew MacKenzie (SIA, The Particulars, The Other) and starring Métis theatre artist (and former tar sands worker) Sheldon Elter, Bears asks “What the hell is going on in Wild Rose Country?”

 Unapologetically political, Bears gives a voice to the voiceless animals, and vulnerable landscapes, desecrated by the insatiable human desire for industrial expansion, while striving to increase dialogue about the devastating effects on Canada’s First Nations peoples.
 Originally developed in Edmonton, the sold-out workshop run also garnered five Elizabeth Sterling Haynes Award nominations, and two wins for Outstanding Score and Outstanding Choreography.
-Liz Nicholls of the Edmonton Journal reported,

 Bears is an Ode to Nature…it’s rare enough to find original theatre that is so definably of this place.
 Theatre that harnesses the divergent resources of multi-disciplinary artists so creatively to mount an argument is rarer still.
 You can’t really afford to miss BEARS.”